formtastic/formtastic/README.md

 The project is hosted on Github: [https://github.com/formtastic/formtastic](https://github.com/formtastic/formtastic), where your contributions, forkings, comments, issues and feedback are greatly welcomed.

-Copyright (c) 2007-2016 Justin French, released under the MIT license.
+Copyright (c) 2007-2020, released under the MIT license.